Trade Stock Indices

 A bar chart is used to show the opening price, the high price, the low price & the closing price.

-The bar chart will depict the whole price range for each period - using the above price information points - opening price, the high price, the low price and the closing price.
+The bar chart will depict and show the whole price range for each period - using the above price information points - opening price, the high price, the low price and the closing price.

-The vertical bar indicates the instrument trading range as a whole for the period
+The vertical bar shows the instrument trading range as a whole for the trading price period

-Tops of the bar indicates the high price
+Tops of the bar reflects the high price

-The bottom of the bar indicates the low price
+The bottom of the bar reflects the low price

-A dash that's drawn to the left of the market price bar indicates the opening price
+A hyphen that's drawn to the left of the price bar reflects the opening price

-A dash that's drawn to the right of the market price bar indicates the closing price
+A hyphen that's drawn to the right of the price bar reflects the closing price

 Stock Candle Chart

-A candlestick chart is used to show the opening price, the high price, the low price & the closing price.
+A candle chart is used to show the opening price, the high price, the low price & the closing price.

 Candle charts represent the same data as that of a bar chart but in a much easier to analyze format.